Buttigieg camp hits back after Biden claims he ‘stole’ health care plan

 While the Warren campaign has spent generously to build a formidable organization and place plenty of boots on the ground in New Hampshire, campaign spokesman Chris Hayden told Fox News that "our campaign is not on air in New Hampshire, and we didn't run any TV ads during her 2018 re-election."

-Fox News' Tara Prindiville and Madeleine Rivera contributed to this report
+Fox News' Tara Prindiville and Madeleine Rivera contributed to this report.